1. FORMATION AND ACCEPTANCE

 9.5 Suspension of Individual User Access

-Terna may suspend or revoke an individual Authorized User’s access to the Application for violation of the Terms of Use or applicable security requirements without this constituting a breach of this Agreement.
+Terna may suspend or revoke an individual Authorized User’s access to Software or Connected Services for violation of the Terms of Use, Online Terms, Documentation, security requirements, applicable law or this Agreement without this constituting a breach of this Agreement.
+Such suspension or revocation shall not, by itself, terminate an Order Form or relieve Customer of payment obligations.

 10. SUPPORT; UPDATES; MAINTENANCE